Director: Mary Moffett

 Lacey grew up in Utah County where she first began playing handbells with her mother and brother at their community church in Orem.
 The unique sound, diversity and challenges of handbells has been coursing through her veins ever since.
 She began ringing bells in 1990 and was previously a member of the Utah Valley Handbell Choir.
 Lacey attended Utah Valley University and holds a Bachelor’s degree in Behavioral Science.
 She has gone on four volunteer missions with R.H.I.N.O. and Habitat For Humanity in New Orleans, and is a former Specialist of the Army National Guard.
 Lacey works in Orem, is a diehard rockhound and enjoys camping, fishing, legos, video games, listening to David Bowie, and reading Patricia Cornwell.

 Sara was born in Kaysville, Utah, and currently lives in Pleasant Grove, Utah.
-Though she is a native to Utah, she loves to travel for both business and pleasure, visiting 6 continents, 21 countries, and 49 states.
+She loves to travel for both business and pleasure, visiting 6 continents, 21 countries, and 49 states.
 Her primary loves are ballroom dancing, art, and music.
 She received a Bachelor of Arts degree in Liberal Arts from Utah State University, and a Masters Degree in Accounting and Management from Walden University.
 She currently works as a Financial Systems Analyst for a global environmental consulting firm called ERM.
 As an artist, she teaches henna designs on her YouTube channel, has completed a number of murals (including one featured in a movie), and has participated in a number of chalk art competitions.
 She started playing handbells with the Davis High School bell choir, in 1999, and played for a short time with a church bell choir in Logan, Utah.
-After many years off, she’s back, and loving playing with Bells of Joyful Sound.
+After many years off, she’s back, and loving playing with the Bells of Joyful Sound since 2017.

 Brianna was raised in Lacey, Washington.
 She began playing the piano at the age of 5.
 In fifth grade, she starting learning the viola and played through high school.
 While attending BYU-Idaho, Brianna decided she wanted to learn how to play the organ and started taking lessons through the university.
-Through college Brianna was involved in many intramural sports.
-She and her husband have recently found and love the sport Pickleball (combines elements of tennis, badminton, and ping-pong).
-Brianna's other hobbies include crafts, reading, and board games (games like Bohnanza and Glory to Rome).
-A few years ago, she started a music studio and is teaching piano to young students.
-She is new to ringing bells and loves being a part of the choir.
+In 2011, Brianna opened her first piano studio and has loved teaching students of all ages, children and adults.
+Brianna’s other interests include crafts and reading.
+She and her husband love to play pickleball and board games (games like Kingdom Builder and Clank!).
+The rest of her schedule is filled by volunteering with the youth at her local church.
+She began ringing bells with the Bells of Joyful Sound in 2014 and has been hooked ever since.